Title: Interim Dean; Professor of Law

 Email Address: firstname.lastname@example.org

-Melissa Murray joined the Berkeley Law faculty in 2006.
-She teaches Family Law, Criminal Law, and Advanced Topics in Family Law.
+Melissa Murray joined the Berkeley Law faculty in 2006 and was named Interim Dean in March 2016.
+She teaches Family Law, Criminal Law, Advanced Topics in Family Law, and Constitutional Law.

 Murray is a graduate of the University of Virginia, where she was a Jefferson Scholar and an Echols Scholar, and Yale Law School, where she was notes development editor of the Yale Law Journal.
 While in law school, she earned special recognition as an NAACP-LDF/Shearman & Sterling Scholar and was a semifinalist of Morris Tyler Moot Court.

 Following law school, Murray clerked for Sonia Sotomayor, then of the U.S. Court of Appeals for the 2nd Circuit, and Stefan Underhill of the U.S. District Court for the District of Connecticut.
 Murray is a member of the New York bar.

 Education:B.A., University of Virginia (1997)

 J.D., Yale Law School (2002)